geek-cookbook/geek-cookbook/manuscript/support.md

 # Support

-> "Excuse me... waiter, there's a bug in this recipe!"
+!!! note "Excuse me... waiter, there's a bug in this recipe!"

 How do you get support for these receipes?
 There are several options...

 ## Discord: Where the cool kids are

-All the cool kids are hanging out in the [Discord server](/discord/).
+All the cool kids are hanging out in the [Discord server](/community/discord/).

-> "Eh?
+!!! question "Eh?
 What's a Discord?
 Get off my lawn, young whippersnappers!!"

 Yeah, I know.
 I also thought Discord was just for the gamer kids, but it turns out it's great for a geeky community.
 Why?
 [Let me elucidate ya.][2]..